starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 framework lifetime. `ElementPlaceholder` does not encode `pending | attached`, resource setup, `on.sync` timing, cleanup, or element replacement.
 Treat it as internal historical kernel evidence, not as the public API shape.

+PER6e keeps `@starbeam/modifier` as internal historical evidence for now.
+The repo package has no production consumers, so a later code cleanup may remove it from the workspace.
+That cleanup is separate from npm registry deprecation: the published historical package needs an explicit release-owner decision and message, not an incidental repo deletion.

 ## Private packages with cleanup debt